 As Jupiter struggles to make money, her cousin has the spectacular idea to sell Jupiter’s reproductive eggs, but the money isn’t to help out the family; instead, Jupiter’s cousin wants a big screen TV, and Jupiter is hoping to get the telescope she’s been dreaming of.

-The aliens are hitmen hired to kill Jupiter because Balem Abrasax (Eddie Redmayne) wants to inherit earth.
-Eventually Balem plans to harvest the people of earth in order to produce a youth serum – a sought after, highly demanded intergalactic commodity.
-It turns out that Jupiter is the genetic reincarnation of the murdered matriarch for the House of Abrasax, who in her will left Jupiter as the sole inheritor of Earth.
+The aliens are hitmen hired to kill Jupiter because Balem Abrasax (Eddie Redmayne) wants to inherit Earth.
+Eventually, Balem plans to harvest the people of Earth to produce a youth serum – a sought-after, highly demanded intergalactic commodity.
+It turns out that Jupiter is the genetic reincarnation of the murdered matriarch of the House of Abrasax, who in her will left Jupiter as the sole inheritor of Earth.

 Whoa…

-In the midst of finding all this out, all three Abrasax siblings at one point capture Jupiter, including Titus Abrasax, who tries to marry Jupiter just to later kill her off so he can obtain Earth (remember she’s the genetic copy of his mother).
-But fortunately Caine is pretty much always by Jupiter’s side, despite having a reputation for disliking royalty after an incident that cost him and his commander (Sean Bean) their mechanical wings.
+While finding all this out, all three Abrasax siblings at one point capture Jupiter, including Titus Abrasax, who tries to marry Jupiter and then later kill her off so he can obtain Earth (remember she’s the genetic copy of his mother).
+Fortunately, Caine is pretty much always by Jupiter’s side, despite having a reputation for disliking royalty after an incident that cost him and his commander (Sean Bean) their mechanical wings.

 Okay… You get all that?
 You keep up?
 Yeah, convoluted storylines are not an uncommon problem with directors Andy and Lana Wachowski.
-The two filmmakers sometimes make grandiose looking films that have an overly complex narrative – Cloud Atlas and Matrix Revolutions, to name two.
-Jupiter Ascending is an eclectic mash of common subplots with a beginning reminiscent of Batman, a rags-to-riches Cinderella feeling, and a plot similar to the Matrix.
+The two filmmakers sometimes make grandiose-looking films that have an overly complex narrative – Cloud Atlas and Matrix Revolutions, to name two.
+Jupiter Ascending is an eclectic mash of common subplots with a beginning reminiscent of Batman, a rags-to-riches Cinderella feeling, and a plot similar to The Matrix.
 But none of the film’s parts are nearly as good as its predecessors.
 The movie doesn’t take the time to explore some of its bigger themes about bureaucracy and capitalism.
-The Wachowskis needed to dial down the action and take some solid moments to explain the film’s inner workings, like Morpheus in the first Matrix.
-Unfortunately, Tatum and Kunis just don’t have the acting skill.
-The audience would simply laugh at long explanatory monologues by Tatum or thought-provoking pieces of wisdom by Kunis.
+Like Morpheus in the first Matrix, The Wachowskis needed to dial down the action and take some solid moments to explain the film’s inner workings.
+Unfortunately, Tatum and Kunis just don’t have the acting skills.
+The audience laughs at long explanatory monologues by Tatum or thought-provoking pieces of wisdom by Kunis.

-So yeah, the film leaves one too many questions unanswered, as if information was withheld to save for the sequel: Why did the bad guys target Jupiter at that point in time?
-Wouldn’t it be more efficient to drink than bath in a youth serum?
+So yeah, the film leaves one too many questions unanswered, as if the information was withheld to save for the sequel: Why did the bad guys target Jupiter now?
+Wouldn’t it be more efficient to drink the youth serum rather than bathe in it?
 And most importantly, did you see Balem Abrasax’s servants?
 How the giant intellectual lizard people aren’t ruling the universe is beyond me.

 Click here to see the published piece.